North Korean missile test fails, US and South Korea say

 The North Koreans use Sinpo shipyard for their submarine activity, and US satellites have observed increased activity there in April, a US official said at the time of the previous test.

-South Korean and US intelligence officials are trying to determine what type of missile was used Sunday.
+South Korean and US intelligence officials are trying to determine what type of missile was used Sunday, but it was described as a land-based missile, US Pacific Command spokesman David Benham told CNN.

 North Korea's actions come as tensions on the Korean Peninsula have spiked to alarming levels.

-The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and US President Donald Trump has been tweeting this week that if China can't rein in North Korea's nuclear program, the United States will.
+The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and Trump has been tweeting this week that if China can't rein in North Korea's nuclear program, the United States will.

+The group brought ships that could shoot down missiles that North Korea has been testing.

+"I think the (Trump) administration anticipated that a ballistic missile launch would occur, and I have to wonder whether they were prepared to use the ships that are with that carrier group to shoot down that missile" as long as the ships were positioned in the right spots, Bennett said.

 That test also failed, as there was "no evidence the missile reached flight," a US official told CNN.